 There is a shorter path to Sentinel Rock via Live Oak Campground.
 Park in the picnic area and pick up the trail behind campsite 20.

-We followed a short loop that began at the Big Rock Picnic Area and followed past the Wind Caves.
-We took a short detour on the CCC Trail to Sentinel Rock overlook, and then headed back along the Trail through Time to the Summit Trail.
-We caught Wall Point Road and looped back to the Grotto Picnic Area for a snack break and more Wind Cave exploration.
+We started by the short loop that began at the Big Rock Picnic Area and followed past a large structure of Wind Caves.
+Soon after, we took a short detour on the CCC Trail to Sentinel Rock Overlook and then headed back along the Trail through Time to the Summit Trail.
+Finally, we caught Wall Point Road and looped back to the Grotto Picnic Area for a snack break and more Wind Cave exploration.